Privacy Policy

 7.3 How to Exercise Your Rights

-- Email: privacy@508ministry.com
+- Email: support@508ministry.com or legal@508ministry.com

-- Submit request through your account settings
+- Submit request through Member account settings

 7.4 We Do Not Sell Personal Information